Wednesday, September 29, 2010

 Central Beach, Indiana Dunes

-As I ate my lunch, a group of twenty-somethings came along and immediately headed into the water.
-As I watched them enter the waves I wondered if they were swept out to sea by a riptide would they know to swim parallel to the shore to escape the outgoing current?
-With the possibility that they would futilely swim against the riptide, I contemplated a rescue plan of creating a flotation device by filling my spare inner tube with my portable CO2 pump.
+As I eat my lunch, a group of twenty-somethings come along and immediately head into the water.
+As I watch them enter the waves I wonder if a riptide sweeps them out to sea, will they know what to do?
+I contemplate a rescue plan of creating a flotation device by filling my spare inner tube with my portable CO2 pump.

-I learned about riptides first hand during a family vacation to North Carolina in 2006.
-We had rented a beach house on the Outer Banks and we were hoping to perfect our boogie boarding skills.
-It was a good time for boogie boarding as Tropical Storm Beryl was 150 miles due east and the surf was up.
-We had scouted the beach for the spot with the biggest waves and were really enjoying ourselves when we heard a faint "Help!
+I learned about riptides firsthand during a family vacation to North Carolina in 2006.
+We were staying at a beach house on the Outer Banks.
+After a near miss by Tropical Storm Beryl, the sun was out and the surf was up.
+Looking to test our boogie boarding skills, we scouted the beach for the biggest waves and were really enjoying ourselves when we heard faint cries of "Help!
 Help!"

-At first we didn't understand what was happening until we saw a girl swimming in who was obviously upset.
+At first, we ignored the yelling until we saw a girl swimming in who was obviously upset.
 I then realized that there were many people out beyond the breakers calling out for help.
-I told Matt and Lauren to get the rest of our floaties (we had quite a collection by then) and I immediately swam out with the raft.
+I told Matt and Lauren to fetch the rest of our floaties (we had quite a collection by then) and I immediately swam out with the raft.

-I first came upon a young girl, maybe 11 years old, swimming in while crying.
+I first came upon a young girl, maybe eleven years old, swimming in while crying.
 I gave her my raft.
-Next I came upon a boy, a few years younger, and attempted to rescue him with a life-saving stoke I learned in Junior Life Saving years ago.
-That proved useless.
+Next, I came upon a boy, a few years younger, and attempted to rescue him with a life-saving stroke I learned years earlier in Junior Lifesaving.
+What worked in a pool thirty years ago proved useless in a real emergency.
 I realized I couldn't do anything without the raft the girl was swimming away with.

 "Wait," I called out.
 "We need the raft."
 She hesitated and then kept going.
 I asked the boy, "What's your sister's name?"